Rokstarr

 Rokstarr is the second studio album by English singer and songwriter Taio Cruz.
 It was released on 12 October 2009 in the United Kingdom.
 On 11 June 2010, a revised version of the album was released in Europe and the United States, appearing as Cruz's debut album there.
 On 22 May 2011, a second revised version of the album was released in Brazil, other South American countries and Europe.
-The album debuted at number 14 on the UK Albums Chart and number eight on the U.S. Billboard 200.
+The album debuted at number 14 on the UK Albums Chart and number eight on the US Billboard 200.

 Background

 Speaking to Pete Lewis of the Blues & Soul, Cruz explained the musical background behind the album: "This album shows quite a bit of scope.
 In that, while it's still got underlining hip hop, dance and R&B-type tones to it, it also has like rocky and indie rock elements.
 And lyrically, because essentially I come from a ballad place of listening to people like Boyz II Men and Babyface, many of the songs do tend to be about relationships in one way or another.
 But the difference this time is that, as well as the full-on love songs, I am having a little bit more FUN with it all!"